orangegrouptech/Windows-11-Compatibility-Checker/README.md

 This app features a better UI than WhyNotWin11.

 If you don't trust me you can decompile the app, it's not obfuscated.
 Also, f you Microsoft for flagging this as malware but refusing to add the PanOS malware to your db.
+This piece of software is safe to use on your host, ignore any false positives

 **Requirements**
 - .NET Framework 4.0 or later